geoglorus/HistContext/cb.md

 I defined my needs as a

-a. gramplet on person and relationship view
+* gramplet on person and relationship view

-b.
-Should show important historical event with the year the happened
+* Should show important historical event with the year the happened

-c. should be easily modifiable, and have a link to the event on internet
+* should be easily modifiable, and have a link to the event on internet

-d. should have different timeline, since my ancestors cam from both Sweden and Denmark, and some relatives to them emigrated to the US.
+* should have different timeline, since my ancestors cam from both Sweden and Denmark, and some relatives to them emigrated to the US.

-e.
-The events should be colorized so you clearly could see what happened during the persons lifetime
+* The events should be colorized so you clearly could see what happened during the persons lifetime

-f.
-I use the censuses in Denmark often, but cannot remember the years, so I included these in my CSV file: `da_DK_data_v1_0.txt` these entries should be able to be hidden, by applying a filter.
+* I use the censuses in Denmark often, but cannot remember the years, so I included these in my CSV file: `da_DK_data_v1_0.txt` these entries should be able to be hidden, by applying a filter.

 **Preparation**